 To book an appointment please call 08 6206 8080.

 Our work injury experts offer free impartial advice and will not pressure you into taking things further.

 Our work injury team understand that having an accident at work can make a lot of things complicated.
 Your income may be in jeopardy and it can be a scary time.
 Severe injuries can be the biggest source of injuries in the factory workplace.
 We’re here to help and offer you a no-obligation quote to assist you towards your recovery and claim.

-If you think your employer has or hasn’t done something right, call our WorkCover specialists free on 1800 106 107 to find out if you can make a claim today.
+If you think your employer has or hasn’t done something right, call us to find out if you can make a claim today.

 Accidents can happen at any time in the factory site and are more common than you may think.
 Some may not be obvious, but the following can lead to a serious injury: